cosmoskitten/beam/website/src/get-started/try-apache-beam.md

 </a>

 {:.language-go}
-To learn how to install and run the Apache Beam Go SDK in your own machine, please follow the instructions in the [Go Quickstart]({{ site.baseurl }}/get-started/quickstart-go).
+To learn how to install and run the Apache Beam Go SDK on your own computer, follow the instructions in the [Go Quickstart]({{ site.baseurl }}/get-started/quickstart-go).

-For a more detailed explanation on how WordCount works, please go through the [WordCount Example Walkthrough]({{ site.baseurl }}/get-started/wordcount-example).
+For a more detailed explanation about how WordCount works, see the [WordCount Example Walkthrough]({{ site.baseurl }}/get-started/wordcount-example).

 ## Next Steps

-* Walk through these WordCount examples in the [WordCount Example Walkthrough]({{ site.baseurl }}/get-started/wordcount-example).
+* Walk through additional WordCount examples in the [WordCount Example Walkthrough]({{ site.baseurl }}/get-started/wordcount-example).
 * Take a self-paced tour through our [Learning Resources]({{ site.baseurl }}/documentation/resources/learning-resources).
 * Dive in to some of our favorite [Videos and Podcasts]({{ site.baseurl }}/documentation/resources/videos-and-podcasts).
 * Join the Beam [users@]({{ site.baseurl }}/community/contact-us) mailing list.
+* If you're interested in contributing to the Apache Beam codebase, see the [Contribution Guide]({{ site.baseurl }}/contribute).

 Please don't hesitate to [reach out]({{ site.baseurl }}/community/contact-us) if you encounter any issues!